 5. Stay at Velana Beach Hotel

-During our holiday in Maafushi, we had many activities every day and so we were usually completely spent by the end of the day.
+During our holiday in Maafushi, we had many activities every day and were usually completely spent by the end of the day.
 Therefore, we were grateful that we were able to return to our super comfortable room at Velana Beach Hotel every night.
-This is a premier boutique hotel in Maafushi that charges a slight premium over other hotels.
-However, it was worth every single cent as the room was extremely well-furnished.
+After reading Velana’s great reviews on TripAdvisor, we decided to stay at this premier boutique hotel even though it charges a slight premium over other hotels.
+And it was worth every single cent as the room was extremely well-furnished.
 It had a modern chic decor with a king-sized bed that was super comfy.
 Water was replenished every day too.
 It felt great to return to such a pleasant room at the end of a tiring day!

 Velana Beach is located in a tranquil location facing the sea, offering us serenity at night when we were resting.
 At the same time, the hotel is a short five-minute walk away from the bustling Bikini Beach, which ensured that we were never too far away from the action.

 The hotel also offers sumptuous breakfast and fine dining at its signature Kaalama Restaurant.
 We enjoyed our meals here very much!

 Read our full review: Velana Beach Hotel – The Best Hotel in Maafushi Island!

 We booked a one-day resort excursion to Centara Ras Fushi Resort & Spa Maldives through iCom Tours.
 We paid USD 120 each which covered the entrance fee, transport fee, and even included a sumptuous buffet lunch as well as unlimited drinks (including alcohol).
 The tour was booked one day in advance.